 At the moment, in the UK only two drugs are licensed for weight loss:

 - Orlistat: available without prescription from pharmacies under the branded name Alli.
 Orlistat decreases the absorption of dietary fat.
 This drug is much much more affordable than Saxenda.
 Orlistat can be prescribed on the NHS.
-Read more about Orlistat in my separate post: Orlistat review: Can you achieve a weight loss?
+Orlistat popularity is limited however due to the possibility of common side effects such as an upset stomach.
+Read more about Orlistat in my separate post: Orlistat reviews: Can you achieve a weight loss?